• Glenwood Canyon rafting

-Floating, rafting and kayaking down the Colorado River takes you through the spectacular Glenwood Canyon, arguably some of the most scenic rafting in the world.
+Floating, rafting and kayaking down the Colorado and Roaring Fork Rivers are bucket-list adventures, and are some of the most scenic rafting opportunities in the world.
 Launch your boat on the Colorado River from a variety of access points for a spectacular trip through the magnificent Glenwood Canyon.
-Experience Colorado River rafting and kayaking at its best in Glenwood Springs!
+Or choose the Roaring Fork River which presents river runners with a jumble of bumpy Class II and III whitewater.
+To float the lower section of the Roaring Fork River from Carbondale to Glenwood Springs, launch boats under the intersection of Highways 82 and 133 or go rafting and kayaking.

 This is one of the most popular places for rafters, kayakers, and fishing dories to access the Colorado River.
 The five mile stretch from Grizzly Creek to Two Rivers Park is packed with bumpy Class II and III rapids.
 Plan for anywhere from a couple of hours to a half-day, depending on river flows.